ztellman/automat/README.md

  :value nil}
 ```

-This returns a map returning the FSM state produced by the input.
+This returns a map representing the FSM state produced by the input.

 | field | description |
 |-------|-------------|